MangoLion/plotbunni/TECHNICAL_DESIGN.md

-# Plothare - Technical Design Document
+# Plot Bunni - Technical Design Document

 ## 1. Introduction

 ### 1.1.
 Project Goal

-Plothare aims to be an open-source novel writing tool designed to assist novelists in organizing their ideas, structuring their stories, and leveraging AI for brainstorming and drafting.
+Plotbunni aims to be an open-source novel writing tool designed to assist novelists in organizing their ideas, structuring their stories, and leveraging AI for brainstorming and drafting.
 The project emphasizes a manageable feature set for solo development, focusing on core needs like concept management, story planning, and (eventually) AI-powered assistance and mobile accessibility.
 This version reflects a refactor to support multiple novels.

 ### 1.2.
 Document Purpose

-This document outlines the technical design and implementation details of Plothare.
+This document outlines the technical design and implementation details of Plotbunni.
 It covers the application architecture, directory structure, key components, data management strategies, and a roadmap for future development, reflecting its evolution to a multi-novel platform.

 ## 2. Technical Design Overview

 ### 2.1.
 Architecture

-Plothare is a single-page application (SPA) built using **ReactJS** with **Vite** as the build tool.
+Plotbunni is a single-page application (SPA) built using **ReactJS** with **Vite** as the build tool.
 Client-side routing is managed by **React Router DOM**.
 The UI is constructed using **Shadcn UI** components (which internally use Tailwind CSS and Radix UI primitives) for a modern and accessible user interface.

 The core architecture revolves around:
 -   **Multi-Novel Structure**: The application's entry point (`/`) is the `NovelGridView`, which displays a list of all user novels and allows for creation, deletion, and renaming of novels.
 Selecting a novel navigates the user to the `NovelEditorView` (e.g., `/novel/:novelId`).